Matterwaves, Matterons, and the Atomtronic Transistor Oscillator: Coherent Matterwave Emission

 along with another wave field associated with the current:

 Note in particular that these waves oscillate at the gate frequency rather than with the frequency given by the particle energy, $\omega_{\rm{d}}\equiv E_{\rm{SD}}/\hbar$.
+This is because the timing, say, of the field maxima, are tied to the oscillation frequency of the gate condensate, and nothing downstream from the gate within the drain can change that timing.

+The two waves of Eqns. (\ref{Eq:PotentialWave}) and (\ref{Eq:CurrentWave})) are analogous to the voltage and current waves associated with a transmission line, and also somewhat analogous to the electric and magnetic fields of an electromagnetic wave (without the vector nature of the latter).
 We can make good use of an electromagnetic analog by designating the wave amplitudes to have dimensions of acceleration for ${\mathcal F}$ and momentum for ${\mathcal I}$.
 The two wave amplitudes are related through a real-valued impedance ${Z}$:

 where

 and $n$ plays the role of an index of refraction: